-What is C- Section Delivery?
+What is C-Section (Cesarean Section) Delivery?

-Cesarean section, commonly called C-section, is a surgical procedure performed to deliver a baby when vaginal birth is not possible or safe for the mother or the baby.
+Cesarean Section, commonly called C-Section, is a surgical procedure performed to deliver a baby when a vaginal birth is not possible.
 This surgical intervention involves making an incision in the mother's abdomen and uterus to extract the baby.
-C-sections are generally conducted by obstetricians in a hospital setting and are recommended in cases where complications or medical factors preclude a traditional vaginal birth.

 C-section delivery surgery is a carefully planned procedure that can be elective or necessary for various medical reasons.
-It is a significant surgical intervention that requires skilled medical professionals and proper preoperative and postoperative care.
-The decision to perform a C-section is made based on the mother's medical history, the baby's well-being, and the current circumstances of the pregnancy.
+It is a significant surgical intervention.
+It requires skilled medical professionals and proper preoperative and postoperative care.

 • Incision: Once the anaesthesia has taken effect, the surgeon incurs the lower abdomen, typically horizontally, along the bikini line.
 This incision allows access to the uterus and the baby.